top of page

 Lab Manager

-Isabella is a current fourth year at the University of Chicago majoring in Psychology and minoring in Religious Studies.
-She oversees the lab’s research projects and facilitates the work of our graduate and undergraduate researchers.
+Isabella oversees the lab’s research projects and facilitates the work of our graduate and undergraduate researchers.
+She received her B.A. in Psychology with honors from the University of Chicago in 2024.
 Within the CECR, she unites the Development of Social Cognition (DSC) Lab and the Developmental Investigations of Behavior and Strategy (DIBS) Lab led by Professor Alex Shaw.
-She is interested in studying how children develop early sociopolitical worldviews and how children reason about wealth inequality.
+She is interested in studying children's early sociopolitical thinking.

 Email: iramkissoon@uchicago.edu